|

 till 8:00 pm.
 In wintertime (from the end of January till the beginning of April)

 it is possible to go to the island on the ice from mainland.
+"BAIKALCOMPLEX" arranges variety of cultural and JEEP

 TOURS to Olkhon with overnight in family pension in Khuzhir or camping in